-4.7 Colorectal cancer screening
+4.3 Colorectal cancer screening

-The early detection of colorectal cancer through population screening programs is associated with better treatment options, improved prognosis and reduced mortality.
+The early detection of colorectal cancer through population screening programs is associated with earlier stage at diagnosis, better treatment options.
 A number of randomised controlled trials have shown that population screening programs using the faecal occult blood test (FOBT) can reduce colorectal cancer mortality by 15-33%.
 [12][13][14][15]

 In Australia, screening for colorectal cancer is available through the NBCSP, which was introduced in 2006.
-The NBCSP aims to reduce the morbidity and mortality from colorectal cancer by actively recruiting and screening the target population for early detection or prevention of the disease using FOBT kits.
-[11] The program has been phased in gradually, and by 2020 will offer biennial screening for those aged 50 to 74 years.
+The NBCSP aims to reduce the morbidity and mortality from colorectal cancer by actively recruiting and screening the target population for early detection or prevention of the disease using FOBT kits.^[16] The program has been phased in gradually, and by 2020, will offer free biennial screening to everyone aged between 50 and 74 years.

-In addition to the NBSCP, there are a number of other ways that Australians can participate in screening for colorectal cancer.
-In conjunction with their general practitioner, individuals can purchase a FOBT kit from a pharmacy without a prescription, or obtain a kit from non-government organisations such as the Cancer Council [16] or from community or consumer organisations like Rotary or Bowel Cancer Australia, which run screening programs through pharmacies.
-In addition, individuals who undergo endoscopic procedures such as sigmoidoscopy or colonoscopy, even when these procedures are not specifically for the purpose of screening for colorectal cancer, may be considered up-to-date with screening.
-Research suggests that a significant percentage of older Australians may be participating in screening practices such as these, outside of the NBCSP.
-[16]
+In addition to the NBCSP, there are, currently, other ways that Australians can participate in screening for colorectal cancer, although these programs don't provide a reminder service for follow-up of positive screening tests.
+In conjunction with their general practitioner, individuals can purchase FOBT kits from many pharmacies without prescription, or obtain a kit from non-government organisations such as some Cancer Councils^[17] or from community or consumer organisations such as Rotary or Bowel Cancer Australia.

-4.7.1 Screening participation rates in the general population
+4.3.1 Screening participation rates in the general population

-Of the 2,239,760 FOBT invitation kits that were sent out to eligible individuals between 1 January 2013 and 31 December 2014, a total of 836,457 people participated in the program by returning a completed FOBT for analysis.
-[11] Therefore, the overall Australia-wide crude participation rate was 37.0%.
-[11] Given the significant proportion of older Australians who may be participating in screening practices outside of the NBCSP, however, this may be an underestimate of true population screening rates.
-[16]
+Of the 2,607,502 FOBT invitation kits that were sent out to eligible individuals (50-74 years) between 2014 /2015, a total of 1,013,040 people participated in the program by returning a completed FOBT for analysis.^[18] Therefore, the overall Australia-wide crude participation rate was 38.9 %.^[11] Given the significant proportion of older Australians who may be participating in screening practices outside of the NBCSP, however, this may be an underestimate of true population screening rates.^[17]

-The national participation rate of 37% for 2013-2014 was slightly higher when compared with the previous rolling 2-year period (2012-2013), which had a participation rate of 36%.15 In addition, the participation rate was highest for individuals receiving their second or later (subsequent) screening invitation (41% compared with 35%).
-[11]
+The national participation rate of 38.9 % for 2014-2015 was slightly higher when compared with the previous rolling 2-year period (2013-2014), which had a participation rate of 37%.^[11]11 In addition, the participation rate was highest for individuals receiving their second or later (subsequent) screening invitation ((42% compared with 35%).^[11]

-A 2014 study compared the outcomes and cancer characteristics of individuals who had been invited to participate in the NBCSP in 2006-2008, as part of the target population turning 50, 55 or 65 (invitees), with those of individuals aged 50-69 in 2006-2008, but who did not turn 50, 55 or 65 during that period and were therefore not invited to screen then (non-invitees).
-[17] This study demonstrated that, of those diagnosed with colorectal cancer between 2006 and 2008, non-invitees had a 68% higher risk of colorectal cancer death, compared with NBCSP invitees.
-[17] For NBCSP invitees specifically, the risk of death from colorectal cancer was more than twice as high in those who did not participate but later had a colorectal cancer diagnosed, compared with those whose cancer was diagnosed through participation in colorectal cancer screening.
-In addition, colorectal cancers diagnosed in non-invitees had 38% higher odds of being more advanced than those diagnosed in NBCSP invitees.
-[17] For NBCSP invitees specifically, those with colorectal cancers detected through screening had 121% higher odds of being diagnosed at an earlier stage, compared with colorectal cancers diagnosed in invitees who did not participate.
-These findings suggest that the NBCSP is contributing to reducing morbidity and mortality from colorectal cancer in Australia.
-[17]
+A 2014 study compared the outcomes and cancer characteristics of individuals who had been invited to participate in the NBCSP in 2006-2008, as part of the target population turning 50, 55 or 65 (invitees), with those of individuals aged 50-69 in 2006-2008, but who did not turn 50, 55 or 65 during that period and were therefore not invited to screen then (non-invitees).^[19] This study demonstrated that, of those diagnosed with colorectal cancer between 2006 and 2008, non-invitees had a 68% higher risk of colorectal cancer death, compared with NBCSP invitees.^[19] For NBCSP invitees specifically, the risk of death from colorectal cancer was more than twice as high in those who did not participate but later had a colorectal cancer diagnosed, compared with those whose cancer was diagnosed through participation in colorectal cancer screening.
+In addition, colorectal cancers diagnosed in non-invitees had 38% higher odds of being more advanced than those diagnosed in NBCSP invitees.^[19] For NBCSP invitees specifically, those with colorectal cancers detected through screening had 121% higher odds of being diagnosed at an earlier stage, compared with colorectal cancers diagnosed in invitees who did not participate.
+These findings suggest that the NBCSP is contributing to reducing morbidity and mortality from colorectal cancer in Australia.^[19]